the science of living a happy life

 The Happiness Chemicals

-There are four main happy chemicals that affect our mood and make us feel good.
+Four main happy chemicals affect our mood and make us feel good.
 You can easily remember them with the acronym “dose”: dopamine, oxytocin, serotonin, and endorphins.

 We’ll discuss the happy chemicals below.